cpeditor/cpeditor.github.io/content/docs/preferences/appearance/_index.ru.md

 Hide the compile only and run only buttons.

-It is useful if you don't care about the time used on compilation, or you are using Python which doesn't need to be compiled.
+It can be useful if you don't care about the time used on compilation.

 ### Display EOLN in Diff